 4. Cooling Down the Boiled Eggs

-After you take out the eggs from the kettle, immerse them into cold water for 2 minutes.
+After you take out the eggs from the kettle, immerse them in cold water for 2 minutes.
 It will help you peel off the shell.

 5. Prepare your favorite dish and serve